mlswg/mls-extensions/draft-ietf-mls-extensions.md

 KeyPackages have been exhausted.
 The specification, however, leaves it to the application to distinguish between regular and last-resort KeyPackages.

-The last_resort_key_package KeyPackage extension defined in this document fills this gap and allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once in scenarios where all other KeyPackages have already been used.
+The last_resort_key_package KeyPackage extension defined in this section fills this gap and allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once in scenarios where all other KeyPackages have already been used.

 The extension allows clients that pre-publish KeyPackages to signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.
-Such KeyPackages could, for example, support specific ciphersuites or contain additional extensions.

 In addition, as the extension is still present in an Add proposal, clients processing such Add proposals MAY make policy decisions based on the fact that a